What are Pathways?

-Badgr Pathways allows users to stack Open Badges, like stepping stones, into Learning Pathways providing administrators the ability to easily track group and individual progress across coursework, training series, and programs.
+- Badgr Pathways allows users to stack Open Badges, like stepping stones, into Learning Pathways to map out a curriculum.
+This provides administrators the ability to easily track group and individual progress across coursework, training series, and programs.

-The Pathways system is flexible enough to allow for different branches and segments, with required and optional elements, that light up the path and direct the learner what steps to take next.
+- The Pathways system is flexible enough to allow for different branches and segments, with required and optional steps, that light up the path and directs the learner on what steps to take next.

-Learning Pathways may contain and culminate in Completion Badges that are automatically awarded when lower branches of the pathway are fulfilled.
+- Learning Pathways may contain and culminate in Milestone Badges that are automatically awarded when lower branches of the pathway are fulfilled.

 Creating or editing a Pathway

 Pathway administrators should start from the Issuers menu.
 Create or select the Issuer for which you want to create a pathway.

 - Navigate to "Issuers" in the top navigation bar to create or access your Issuers.
 Through your issuer, you'll be able to award badges and subscribe users to pathways.

 - Select View Issuer or the link to create a new issuer(s) in Badgr.
 Then, go back to Issuer, where you left off.

 - Once on the Issuer Detail page, select Create Pathway or use the ellipsis controls corresponding to the pathway you wish to edit.